Specifics for Mapping Tables to Objects

 Using existing relational data with objects at the application level requires mapping tables to objects.
 This figure illustrates such a mapping.
-Mapping involves:
+Details for mapping tables to objects involve:

 - Mapping relational data types into object types.
 In most cases this is straightforward mapping.